Import Regulations in China

 As with most countries, regulations governing the import of goods and their subsequent sale on China's domestic market are complex.
 In China's case, they are also changing rapidly.
 This overview of import regulations aims to provide some insight into the complexities of exporting to China.

-In the past, only a very restrictive number of Chinese companies with foreign trading rights were approved to import products into China.
-Further to China’s accession to the WTO, companies seeking to engage in import trade only need to register with the Ministry of Commerce (MOFCOM) or its authorized local offices according to the Foreign Trade Law and the Measures on Filing and Registration of Foreign Trade Operators in 2004.
+In the past, only a small number of Chinese companies with foreign trading rights were approved to import products into China.
+Following China’s accession to the WTO, companies seeking to engage in import trade only need to register with the Ministry of Commerce (MOFCOM) or its authorized local offices according to the Foreign Trade Law and the Measures on Filing and Registration of Foreign Trade Operators.

 All companies (Chinese and foreign) have the right to import most products but a limited number of goods are reserved for importation through state trading enterprises.

-China classifies imports into three categories - prohibited, restricted and permitted categories.
-Certain goods (e.g. wastes, toxics) are banned from being imported, while select products in the restricted category are subject to strict restrictions by requiring quotas or licenses.
+China classifies imports into three categories: prohibited, restricted and permitted.
+Certain goods (e.g. wastes, toxics) are banned from being imported, while select products in the restricted category require quotas or licenses.

 Most goods fall into the permitted category.
 Importers are free to decide how much and when to purchase.
 MOFCOM implements an Automatic Licensing system to monitor the import of part of these goods (e.g. machinery, electrical products).
-A detailed list of merchandise categories can be obtained from MOFCOM or through the one of Canada’s missions in China.
+A detailed list of merchandise categories (in Chinese only) can be obtained from MOFCOM (in Chinese only) or through the trade commissioner in China.

-The General Administration of Customs administers the tariff and publishes a tariff schedule on an annual basis available from the
+The General Administration of Customs administers tariffs and publishes a tariff schedule on an annual basis available from:

-Value added tax (on almost all products) and consumption tax (on some products) are also assessed at the point of importation.
-The normal VAT rate ranges from 17% to 13% for certain items.
+Value added tax (VAT, on almost all products) and consumption tax (on some products) are also assessed at the point of importation.
+The normal VAT rate ranges from 10% to 16% for certain items.
 Importers of certain consumer goods (e.g. tobacco, liquor and cosmetics) must pay consumption tax at a rate varying between 1% and 40%.

-In China, there are 15 free trade zones (FTZ); these special zones provide exceptions to the usual customs procedures and allow for preferential tariff and tax treatment.
-All forms of trade conducted between companies in FTZs and areas in China outside the zones are subject to the usual rules that would apply to imports into China.
+In China, there are many special trade zones (e.g. bonded zones, economic development zones etc.).
+These special zones provide exceptions to the usual customs procedures and allow for preferential tariff and tax treatment.
+All forms of trade conducted between companies in the zones and areas in China outside the zones are subject to the usual rules that would apply to imports into China.

 Special provisions (e.g. refunds of VAT and duty) apply to goods imported under export processing trade arrangements involving manufacturing contracts where all of the manufactured goods are exported.
 All such arrangements must be approved by MOFCOM or its local offices.

-TRQs (i.e. two-stage tariffs, where the right to pay a lower tariff is granted to importers up to a certain total quantity of goods) are in place for wheat, corn, rice, sugar, wool, cotton, certain fertilizers, and wool tops.
-Chinese companies seeking to import at the lower TRQ tariff rate must apply to MOFCOM for an allocation between October 15 and 30 each year (or for re-allocations of unused TRQ, between September 1 and 15 each year).
+TRQs (i.e. two-stage tariffs, where the right to pay a lower tariff is granted to import up to a certain total quantity of goods) are in place for wheat, corn, rice, sugar, wool, wool tops, cotton, and certain fertilizers.
+Chinese companies seeking to import at the lower TRQ tariff rate must apply to MOFCOM for an allocation between October 15 and 30 of the previous year (or for re-allocations of unused TRQ, between September 1 and 15 of the year).

 China has a range of labelling and packaging requirements in place that are particularly important for consumer goods.
 In some cases, goods that do not meet these requirements will be refused entry to China.

-Clients of the Trade Commissioner Service with questions about tariffs and market access information should refer to the Trade Commissioner Service and contact the Trade Commissioner in China responsible for their sector.
+Clients of the Trade Commissioner Service with questions about tariffs and market access information should contact the trade commissioner in China responsible for their sector (please specify sector) through one of Canada’s missions in China.
 In terms of tariff requests, please provide the appropriate Harmonized System (HS) code for the product concerned.
-If the HS code is unavailable, please refer to the Canadian Export Classification site (Online Catalogue - 65-209) to identify the code.
+If the HS code is unavailable, please refer to the Canadian Export Classification site to identify the code.